Overview

 Button.Group

-We create a button cluster that glues up the buttons horizontally (default), or vertically.
+We create a button cluster that glues up the buttons together, either horizontally (default) or vertically:

 <Button.Group>